jsaunde5/Twitter_Sentiment/README.txt

-This Project was taken from Bill Howe from University of Washington and was assigned in our Big Data Class at Eastern University tought by William Sverdlik.
+This Project was taken from Bill Howe from University of Washington and was assigned in our Big Data Class at Eastern University taught by William Sverdlik.

 *** Problem 1 ***